 Since the definition of a human subject is a "living" individual, research which involves only autopsy materials, cadavers or death records is not considered human subjects research and is not reviewed by the IRB.

-Intervention (45 CFR 46.102(f) includes both physical procedures by which data are gathered (e.g., drawing blood) and manipulations of the subject or the subject's environment that are performed for research purposes.
+Intervention (45 CFR 46.102(e)(2) includes both physical procedures by which information or biospecimen are gathered (e.g., drawing blood) and manipulations of the subject or the subject's environment that are performed for research purposes.

 An example of an intervention occurring in the conduct of biomedical research includes randomly providing pamphlets to some patient-subjects that provide tips for sticking to medication regimens while not providing that information to a set of other patient-subjects with the intent of testing the effectiveness of such a program on increasing compliance with medication schedules.
 This type of project involves human subjects because there is an intervention (handing out educational pamphlets) with living individuals.